 However, some circumstances may shorten your liver waiting time.
 If one of your close family members have the same blood type as you, he/she may be a live donor for you.
 The liver transplant from a live donor neither increases nor decreases the cost of the liver transplant.
 The cost still includes the whole treatment expenses.

 Liver Transplant Risks and Complications

 The biggest risk of liver transplantation is transplant failure.
 This condition occurs when your immune system recognizes the new liver as being foreign and harmful to your body and does not accept it.
-The condition is also called as graft rejection of liver or hepatic graft rejection.
+This condition is also called as liver or hepatic graft rejection.
 Other long-term liver transplant complications and risks may include:

 Liver Transplant Side Effects

-Side effects of liver transplant generally emerges because of medications for anti-rejection of the donated liver and may include:
+Side effects of liver transplant generally emerge because of medications for anti-rejection of the transplanted liver and may include:

 Liver Transplant Recovery